GabrieleGhisleni/EnergyProject/README.md

 > /usr/sbin/mysqld: ready for connections.
 Version: '8.0.25'  socket: '/va
 r/run/mysqld/mysqld.sock'  port: 3306  MySQL Community Server - GPL.

-then you are able to run
+then, when he created all the volumes and is ready, you are able to run

 C:\..\your_fresh_directory> ```docker-compose up```